-Currently, over 17,000 refugees and Ugandan nationals receive ART treatment across all the refugee serving health facilities in Uganda’s refugee settlements where both refugees and nationals can access healthcare.
+Currently, over 17,000 refugees receive ART treatment across all the health facilities in Uganda’s refugee settlements where both refugees and nationals can access healthcare.

 “It is through these interventions that Inga and Rufas’ children are all HIV negative."

-For Inga and Rufas, unrestricted access to treament and a positive atttitude towards HIV patients has not only made their life in the refugee settlement easier but it has also alleviated stigma.
+For Inga and Rufas, unrestricted access to treatment and a positive attitude towards HIV patients has not only made their life in the refugee settlement easier but it has also alleviated stigma.

 "People here treat HIV patients just like anyone who has any other illness,” says Inga.

-Another key milestone is the decline in the number of prevention of mother-to-child transmission.
-Eighty nine per cent of pregnant women who visited health centres were tested for HIV to prevent transmission to the unborn child.
+Another key milestone is the decline in mother-to-child transmission rates.
+Eighty-nine per cent of pregnant women who visited health centres were tested for HIV to prevent transmission to the unborn child.

 “It is through these interventions that Inga and Rufas’ children are all HIV negative,” explains nurse Jedah.

-The strong advocacy role played by communities in fighting stigma and spreading awareness is recognized this World AIDS day, whose theme is ‘Communities make the difference.’
+The strong advocacy role played by communities in fighting stigma and spreading awareness is recognized in the theme of this year's World AIDS Day on1 December, which is ‘Communities make the difference.’

 While Inga and Rufas do their part to make a difference, more needs to be done to ensure that the AIDS response at national and international level remains an essential one.